-We have an employee stock purchase plan, or the ESPP, for our employees, including our named executive officers, who satisfy certain eligibility requirements.
-Our named executive officers are eligible to participate in the ESPP on the same terms as other full-time employees.
-We believe that providing a vehicle for employees to purchase company stock and participate as owners in value creation adds to the overall desirability of our compensation package and further incentivizes our employees (including our named executive officers), in accordance with our compensation policies.
+We have an employee stock purchase plan ("ESPP"), for our employees, including our NEOs, who satisfy certain eligibility requirements.
+Our NEOs are eligible to participate in the ESPP on the same terms as other full-time employees.
+We believe that providing a vehicle for employees to purchase company stock and participate as owners in value creation adds to the overall desirability of our compensation package and further incentivizes our employees (including our NEOs), in accordance with our compensation policies.